-Europe open big lead over US in Ryder Cup
+Europe open record-equalling Ryder Cup lead over US

 |Coverage: Live radio commentary on BBC Sounds, live text updates on BBC Sport website and daily highlights on BBC2

-Europe opened a healthy 6½-1½ lead over the United States after a sensational opening day of the Ryder Cup in Rome.
+Europe hold a "sensational" 6½-1½ lead over the United States after a stunning opening day of the Ryder Cup in Rome.

 The home side swept the morning session for the first time to race into a 4-0 lead and then held off a spirited US fightback to win the afternoon 2½ -1½.